-Property Description Adapter Name The Adapter Name is the name of a specific Ethernet interface, which is identified by its rack and slot location within the consuming PLC.
-Destination Type Specifies whether the data's destination will be: An IP address (Unicast) A Group ID (Multicast) All EGD nodes on the subnet (Broadcast).
+Property Description Destination Type Specifies whether the data's destination will be: An IP address (Unicast) A Group ID (Multicast) Destination All EGD nodes on the subnet (Broadcast).
 Choosing Broadcast will cause the EGD packets to be received by any node on the network.
 This can impact performance if there are non-EGD devices on the network.
 Check with the system's network administrator if you are unsure about whether to use Broadcast.
-Destination Identifies the data's consuming device, based on the Destination Type selected above: a dotted-decimal IP address if Destination Type is IP Address the group's ID (1-32) if Destination Type is Group ID the value 255.255.255.255 if Broadcast IP is the Destination Type.
+Identifies the data's consuming device, based on the Destination Type selected above: a dotted-decimal IP address if Destination Type is IP Address the group's ID (1-32) if Destination Type is Group ID the value 255.255.255.255 if Broadcast IP is the Destination Type.
 Produced Period The scheduled repetition period at which the data is produced on the network.
 Configure a value in the range of zero or two-3,600,000 (2 milliseconds to 1 hour).
 The value zero means data will be produced at the end of each PLC scan, but not less than two milliseconds from the previous production.
-Set the production period to $\frac{1}{2}$ the period at which the application needs the data in this exchange.
+Set the production period to 1⁄2 the period at which the application needs the data in this exchange.
 Round this value up to the nearest two milliseconds (2 ms).
 Reply Rate Not used.
 Send Type Fixed at Always.
 In the PLC, production of EGD is controlled by the I/O state: when enabled, EGD production is enabled, and when disabled, EGD production is disabled.
-Run Mode Store When set to True, allows you to modify or delete this exchange and Enabled store the changes while in Run mode.
+Run Mode Store Enabled When set to True, allows you to modify or delete this exchange and store the changes while in Run mode.
 You can add exchanges in Run mode regardless of the setting of this parameter.
-It is recommended that you keep this parameter at its default setting, evolution raise, unless your application has a specific need to modify this Network ID Allows the user to select either / AN/1 or / AN/2 for Multicast or Network ID Broadcast production Note: The Network ID field is only visible if the Destination Type is configured for Multicast or Broadcast (not Unicast) AND the Adaptor Name selects a device rack/slot that physically supports multiple LANs (for example, the CPE330).
+It is recommended that you keep this parameter at its default setting, False, unless your application has a specific need to modify this exchange in Run mode.
+Network ID Allows the user to select either LAN1 or LAN2 for Multicast or Broadcast production.
+Note: The Network ID field is only visible if the Destination Type is configured for Multicast or Broadcast (not Unicast) AND the Adaptor Name selects a device rack/slot that physically supports multiple LANs (for example, the CPE330).